charcoalphp/charcoal/README.md

 - Write a version for PHP's `gd` driver.
 - Custom Exceptions.
-- Change effect signature to be callable instead of using the process() method.
+- Change effect signature to be callable (invokable) instead of using the process() method.
 - Skip unit tests instead of failing if a driver is not available.